Edward J. DeBartolo Sr.: Adult life and career

 After the war ended, DeBartolo served as president of Michael DeBartolo Construction and as founder and president of his newly formed company.
 DeBartolo was able to take advantage of dramatic changes occurring across the United States after World War II.
 As more Americans moved into suburbs, there was a corresponding increase in demand for convenient access to shopping.
-His first retail development was the construction of Gray's Drug Store and Sears, Roebuck and Co. department store in the "Uptown" area of Youngstown.
+His first retail development was the construction of Gray Drug and Sears, Roebuck and Co. department store in the "Uptown" area of Youngstown.
 DeBartolo's company was one of the first companies in the United States to build shopping centers in suburban communities.
 These shopping centers were initially plazas built as long strips, but soon DeBartolo began developing enclosed shopping malls as well, with brother Frank DeBartolo acting as architect.

 The Edward J. DeBartolo Corporation was the undisputed leader in the shopping mall industry from the birth of the industry until DeBartolo's death, at one point owning almost one-tenth of all mall space in the United States.
 DeBartolo also branched out into other types of urban development and construction, such as hotels, office parks, and condominiums.
-He established a work ethic of fifteen-hour days and seven-day weeks.
+He established a work ethic of 15-hour days and seven-day weeks.
 He once told his senior executives, "My wife has never seen me lie down while the sun was up."
 By 1990, DeBartolo was estimated to have more than $1.4 billion in personal wealth.

-A powerful strategic thinker, DeBartolo began acquiring department store chains in the late 1980s.
+DeBartolo began acquiring department store chains in the late 1980s.
 In 1986, he helped finance Robert Campeau's purchase of Allied Stores Corporation, a department store holding corporation that owned such iconic department store brands as Jordan Marsh and Maas Brothers, as well as specialty stores such as Bonwit Teller and Ann Taylor.
 DeBartolo lent Campeau $150 million to bridge the financing gap for the acquisition.
-Campeau repaid the money, and in 1986, DeBartolo assisted in financing Allied Stores Corporation's acquisition of Federated Department Stores, a department store holding company and the owner of, among other assets, Macy's and Bloomingdale's department stores.
+Campeau repaid the money.
+In 1986, DeBartolo assisted in financing Allied Stores Corporation's acquisition of Federated Department Stores, a department store holding company and the owner of, among other assets, Macy's and Bloomingdale's department stores.
 DeBartolo provided nearly $500 million in financing.
 In 1990, Federated went bankrupt, defaulting on the repayment of the loans made by DeBartolo; it emerged from bankruptcy after the ouster of Campeau in 1992 as a new public company under the name "Macy's, Inc." During the course of the bankruptcy, DeBartolo's cash flow was severely impaired, due to Federated's nonpayment as well as the real estate recession of the time.
 DeBartolo's Federated positions were all realigned when Federated emerged from bankruptcy.